fvalverd/AutoApi/README.md

 #### MongoDB

-TODO: no additional configuration
-TODO: only if authentication is enabled...

-AutoApi use MongoDB 3.X users, so you have to set *auth=true* in your *mongodb.cfg* or run *mongod* with the flag *--auth*.
-If MongoDB was started with the authentication flag but doesn't have an admin user, AutoApi will try to create him using the given config file (see Develop section and Run AutoApi details).
+AutoApi doesn't required modifications on MongoDB configuration to handle APIs, collectios or resources.
+But, if you want to activate [Authentication](#authentication) and [Authorization](#authorization), as AutoApi uses MongoDB users, it is necessary to set *auth=true* in your *mongodb.cfg* or run *mongod* with the flag *--auth*.
+If MongoDB was started with the authentication flag but doesn't have an admin user, AutoApi will try to create him using the given [configuration file](#configuration-file).

 Related info:
 - http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/